citusdata/citus_docs/extra/query_propagation.rst

 The next level of granularity is running a command across all shards of a particular distributed table.
 It can be useful, for instance, in reading the properties of a table directly on workers.
 Queries run locally on a worker node have full access to metadata such as table statistics.

 The :code:`run_command_on_shards` function applies a SQL command to each shard, where the shard name is provided for interpolation in the command.
 Here is an example of estimating the row count for a distributed table by using the pg_class table on each worker to estimate the number of rows for each shard.
-Notice the :code:`%I` which will be replaced with each shard's name.
+Notice the :code:`%s` which will be replaced with each shard's name.

 .. code-block:: postgresql